 By doing this, the phrase will be inserted into a code block.
 While this isn’t ideal for someone wanting a quote, the format is incredibly similar to one.
 You can also do multi-lined ones for texts that span a few different levels.

 That said, while there isn’t a traditional method of quoting, some Discord admins may install a bot that enables quotes and other features.
-This bot would have to be added into every channel it would be used in, but it’s worth the effort for those who really want to quote others.
+This bot would have to be added into every channel it would be used in, but it’s worth the effort for those who want to quote others.

 Fortunately, there are all sorts of ways to customize the Discord platform.
 Different themes are built-in, with the ability to change font sizes, text zoom, and more.